Easy to Difficult Bible Trivia Quiz

 If you went to Sunday school, you can pass the easy Bible questions.

-Easy Bible Trivia Questions
+Forty Easy Bible Trivia Questions

 -

-What is unbelievable about the Bible?
+What is an unbelievable trivial fact about the Bible?

-a.
-It is, unfortunately, the least-sold book in the world.
+b.
+The least-sold book in the world.

 c.
-The Bible is the most shoplifted book in history.
+The most shoplifted book in history.

 The Bible is the most shoplifted book, according to CNN and the NY Times.